 The Sydney Underground Film Festival (or SUFF as it’s commonly known) showcases quality independent and experimental films across four days and nights in September each year.

 It gives alternative and up-and-coming filmmakers exposure by providing them with a platform to show their films to the public.

 Sydney Underground Film Festival 2020 Dates, Tickets, Times & Schedule

 Awards are given to the most outstanding films shown at the festival.
 Make sure you check the festival program for film descriptions and screening times.
 You’re bound to find plenty of films that are worth checking out.
 By going, you’ll be supporting the development of indie films.

-The Factory Theatre where the festival is held has five cinemas and you can buy both alcoholic and non-alcoholic beverages there along with your confectionary and snacks.
+The Factory Theatre, where the festival is held, has five cinemas where can buy both alcoholic and non-alcoholic beverages, along with any confectionery and snacks.
 The festival also has opening and closing night parties where you can mingle with other film buffs.

-Marrickville is a suburb about 10 kilometres south-west of the Sydney CBD via the A4.
-Limited street parking is available near the Factory Theatre.
-It’s also accessible via public transport (bus and train services).
+Marrickville is 10 kilometres south-west of the Sydney CBD.
+Limited street parking is available near the Factory Theatre, with it also accessible via public transport (bus and train services).
 It’s a 5-minute bus ride or a 20-minute walk from Newtown station, or a 15-minute walk from Marrickville station.